JSON Path Query Tool

 What does the $ symbol mean?

 The $ symbol represents the root element of your JSON document.
-All JSONPath expressions start with $ to indicate you're querying from the top level of the JSON structure.
+All JSONPath expressions start with $ to indicate you're querying from the top level.

 Can I select all items in an array?